Dighton Corson: Biography

 He would live in Milwaukee, Wisconsin, and Virginia City, Nevada, before eventually moving to South Dakota.
 Corson married Elizabeth Hoffman on May 22, 1882.
 On May 7, 1915, he died at his home in Pierre, South Dakota.
 Corson County, South Dakota is named for him.

-On May 31, 1861, D. Corson and family left New York City aboard the steamship North Star.
+On May 31, 1861, Corson and his family left New York City aboard the steamship North Star.
 On December 13, 1861, he was appointed as the first District Attorney for the First Judicial District of Nevada Territory.

 Career

 Corson was a member of the Wisconsin State Assembly from 1857 to 1858.
 In 1859, he was District Attorney of Milwaukee County, Wisconsin.
 He was a delegate to the South Dakota State Constitutional Convention in 1885 and 1889 and would serve as a justice of the South Dakota Supreme Court from 1889 to 1913.